bsammor/ray-tracer-renderer/README.md

 The texture coordinates (for mapping) of a model must be between 0 and 1.
 If a texture uses coordinates outside the range, it will not work properly.

-You can use all three extra commands above at the same time.
+You can use all three extra commands above at the same time (e.g. make run-kd thr="5" models="models/teapot.obj" res="1024x720").

 Adjusting header files will require a make clean.